User Error: A Night of Performance Art featuring Quinn Dukes, Kris Grey, Natalie Brewster Nguyen, Molly Jo Shea,

 $10 includes one free drink

-Quinn Dukes is a multimedia performance artist, activist and curator based in Brooklyn, NY.
-Her work addresses human connection, social injustice and ritual.
-In 2014, Dukes founded Performance Is Alive a website and curatorial project devoted exclusively to performance.
-She is a tireless advocate for performance art and higher education via appointments at Grace Exhibition Space (Brooklyn, NY), the School of Visual Arts (New York, NY) and Satellite Art Show (Miami Art Week).
+QUINN DUKES is a multimedia performance artist, activist, and curator based in Brooklyn, NY.
+Her work addresses human connection, social injustice, and ritual.
+In 2014, Dukes founded Performance is Alive, a website and curatorial project devoted exclusively to performance.
+She is a tireless advocate for performance art and higher education via appointments at Grace Exhibition Space, the School of Visual Arts, and Satellite Art Show.

-Natalie Brewster Nguyen is a multi-disciplinary performance artist, writer, actor, movement artist, educator, and musician.
+NATALIE BREWSTER NGUYEN is a multi-disciplinary performance artist, writer, actor, movement artist, educator, and musician.
 She is passionate about social justice, community living, acroyoga, slacklining, humor, and radical co-parenting.
-She currently works as an acrobatic performer and creative director with Flight School Acrobatics, and currently collaborates with Cirque Roots, La Pocha Nostra, Borderlands Theater, New ARTiculations Dance, and TapRoot productions.
-She has been blessed to collaborate with some of the most brilliant minds in many artistic elds, and has shared the stage with Marina Abramovic, Margaret Cho, Guillermo Gomez-Peña, and other very exciting people.
-Someday, she intends to be able to get away with as much as they do.
+She currently collaborates with Cirque Roots, La Pocha Nostra, Borderlands Theater, New ARTiculations Dance, and TapRoot Productions.

-1) Love Letters Leave No Trace – MOCA An interactive installation
+1) Love Letters Leave No Trace (an interactive installation)

-Molly Jo Shea is an interdisciplinary artist focusing mostly on performance, object making and creating interactive experiences.
-Growing up as a daughter of an opera singer and a special effects artist her work is a combination of decadence and horror dragged through a hall of mirrors.
-Interested in manipulating systems, Shea creates environments and characters that pervert the familiar and provide new experiences for community engagement.
-She has combined Pick-up artists and Trappers, lounge singers castrati and hosted seminars on humiliation from a stockade in order to explore how we observe things like gender and power in a shifting world.
+MOLLY JO SHEA is an interdisciplinary artist focusing on performance, object-making and interactive experiences.
+Her work is a combination of decadence and horror, creating environments and characters that pervert the familiar and provide new experiences for community engagement.
 She is currently pursuing her MFA at CalArts.
 For this performance, Shea will train recently defrosted cryonically frozen people how to adjust to life being just a head.